Rani Durgavati History – Information in English

 How she became a ruler

-How many of you knows that Rani Durgavati accidently became the ruler.
+How many of you know that Rani Durgavati accidentally became the ruler.

-Yes, its true that she come accross situations where she enthroned on throne of Gondwana. it only happened because her husband passed on when their son, Narayan, was too young to take over his father’s throne.
+Yes, it is true that she came across situations where she enthroned on the throne of Gondwana.
+This happened because her husband died when their son, Narayan, was too young to inherit the throne.
 So Rani Durgavati had no choice but to take over the leadership of the Gond Kingdom.

 Ascending for her husband’s throne wasn’t a simple task, because she was a woman.
 However, her bravery and determination were always the driving force behind all her achievements.

-The two ministers, Man Thakur and Adhar Kayastha, who helped her assume her husband’s throne, also get some credit for her successful inheritance of the leadership of the Gond dynasty.
-Durgavati was smart lady who ruled the Gond kingdom with bravery.
+Ministers Man Thakur and Adhar Kayastha played a key role in helping her inherit the Gond dynasty leadership successfully.
+Durgavati was a smart lady who ruled the Gond kingdom with bravery.

 Her military accomplishments